AMI Microfiltration (MF) Membranes

 Microfiltration is generally referred to the filtration at less than 1 Micron level.
 Depth filters of the conventional type are available in 0.5, 0.2, 0.1 Microns and other sizes.
 Most Microfilters use membrane materials.

 This cross-flow process helps minimize the fouling of the surface of the microfiltration membrane.
 Many different materials have been used for Microfiltration but most common are Polysulfone and Polyvinylidine Fluoride.
-Membrane in both of these materials are available from Applied Membranes, Inc. Please choose a category below to view membranes and specifications.Request A Quote »
+Membrane in both of these materials are available from Applied Membranes, Inc. Please choose a category below to view our Microfiltration Membranes (MF Membranes) and specifications.Request A Quote »

 AMI® polyvinylidine fluoride spiral wound microfiltration elements provide microfiltration with a nominal pore size of 0.2 micron.